Gallery Opening Times:

 Hull city centre hosts a wide variety of places to eat and drink.
 Whether you are going for a light lunch, or fancy something more substantial.

-If you plan on staying close to us, Hull Princes Quay has Nando’s and Pizza Express restaurants just a stone’s throw away.
+If you plan on staying close to the HIP Gallery, Hull Princes Quay has Nando’s and Pizza Express restaurants just a stone’s throw away.
 There is also the cafe, Muffin Break and take-away Herby’s, near the Primark entrance of Princes Quay for a lighter option.

 For our disabled visitors, there are designated disabled parking spaces on levels 2, 4 and 6 of the multi-storey car park.